mukkatharun/advance-deep-learning-assignments/assignment1GithubCopilot/part b/README.md

 The video recording and the images below are some of the samples created using the text to images using models like Dall-E hosted by hugginface and https://www.craiyon.com/

-Text to Image link: https://youtu.be/5F-kdxomJ5Y
+Text to Image video link: https://youtu.be/5F-kdxomJ5Y

 The textbox in the image shows the text input i have given to generate the image.